Daniel Eric Gold: Theater

-Gold moved to Chicago after college where he performed as Michael in Jean Cocteau's Indescretions, Oak Park Festivals Much Ado About Nothing and Patrick Marber's Dealer's Choice.
+Gold moved to Chicago after college, where he performed as Michael in Jean Cocteau's Indescretions, in Oak Park Festivals' production of Much Ado About Nothing, and in Patrick Marber's Dealer's Choice.
 In May 1998, he landed the part of Ste in Jonathan Harvey's coming of age play Beautiful Thing at The Famous Door Theater in Chicago.
-Its success there brought the whole cast to the Cherry Lane Theatre in NY, where it opened to rave reviews in February 1999.
+The play's success there brought the whole cast to the Cherry Lane Theatre in New York, where it opened to rave reviews in February 1999.

-Since moving to NY's West Village in 2000, Gold has played several theater roles.
+Since moving to the West Village in 2000, Gold has played several theater roles.
 For Craig Lucas, he performed in This Thing of Darkness at the Atlantic Theater, A Small Tragedy and a role written especially for him in The Singing Forest.
 He performed in Loot and Singing Forest for the regional theater Intiman in Seattle.

-He is a 2004 nominee for the Lucille Lortel Award for acting in the Craig Lucas Obie winning play, Small Tragedy.
+He is a 2004 nominee for the Lucille Lortel Award for acting in Lucas' Obie Award-winning play, Small Tragedy.

 In June 2005, Gold was in Roundabout's The Paris Letter with John Glover and Ron Rifkin.
 That role was followed by Eric Bogosian's subUrbia.

 Film and television

-Film roles include War of the Worlds with Tom Cruise.
-Charlie Wilson's War with Tom Hanks.
-Definitely, Maybe with Ryan Reynolds, Birds of America again for Craig Lucas and Spinning into Butter with Sarah Jessica Parker.
-Other roles include Ang Lee's Taking Woodstock and Last Night with Keira Knightley and The Harvest in post production.
+Film roles include War of the Worlds with Tom Cruise, Charlie Wilson's War with Tom Hanks, Definitely, Maybe with Ryan Reynolds, Birds of America again for Craig Lucas, and Spinning into Butter with Sarah Jessica Parker.
+Other roles include Ang Lee's Taking Woodstock and Last Night with Keira Knightley.

-2009 marked Gold's debut TV role in Ugly Betty as Matt Hartley, the love interest for the title character, played by America Ferrera.
+In 2009, Gold made his TV debut in Ugly Betty as Matt Hartley, the love interest for the title character, played by America Ferrera.

 Gold was in the independent film Café in Philadelphia, with Jennifer Love Hewitt and Jamie Kennedy.

 He also appears in national commercials for McDonald's and AFLAC.

 Personal life

-Gold lives in Brooklyn with his family.
+Gold lives in Brooklyn.
 He is of English and Jewish descent.